Second Azarov government: Fall

 After weeks of Euromaidan protests, and clashes, during which civilians were killed, Prime Minister Azarov offered his letter of resignation on 28 January 2014.
 According to his cabinet, Azarov was quoted saying that "In order to create additional opportunities for socio-political compromise, for the sake of the peaceful settlement of the conflict, I have made a personal decision to ask the Ukrainian president to accept my resignation from the post of Ukrainian prime minister".
 Under the Ukrainian constitution this meant the whole government had resigned.
 The president subsequently accepted the resignation and signed a decree dismissing the cabinet, which decree would not take effect until the Verhovna Rada approved a new cabinet.
 Hence the second Azarov government continued as a caretaker government.
 Prime Minister Azarov was replaced by deputy prime minister Serhiy Arbuzov.
 But under Ukrainian law the cabinet could be able to implement its duties for no more than 60 days.

-The compromise deal of 21 February 2014, between president Yanukovych and the opposition to end the February 2014 Euromaidan riots stipulated that a new national unity government was to be formed within ten days.
+The compromise deal of 21 February 2014 between president Yanukovych and the opposition stipulated that a new national unity government was to be formed within ten days.
 Also on 21 February 2014 parliament dismissed the Minister of Internal Affairs Vitaliy Zakharchenko.

 On 22 February 2014 the Ukrainian parliament appointed Oleksandr Turchynov as a coordinator of the Cabinet of Ukraine (Serhiy Arbuzov was not dismissed from his position).
 The same day the Verkhovna Rada adopted number of laws which appointed parliamentary commissioners in control of several state agencies such as Ministry of Defense (Volodymyr Zamana), Security Service of Ukraine (Valentyn Nalyvaichenko) and Prosecutor General's office (Oleh Makhnitsky).
 Parliament also appointed Arsen Avakov as the acting Minister of International Affairs.
 Also on 22 February 2014 parliament expressed no confidence to the Prosecutor General of Ukraine Viktor Pshonka following his dismissal from the post.

 On 23 February 2014 the Verkhovna Rada dismissed the Minister of Healthcare Raisa Bohatyriova.
 It also dismissed the Minister of Education and Science Dmytro Tabachnyk On 24 February 2014 (revoted on 24 February) Minister of Foreign Affairs Leonid Kozhara was dismissed by parliament and parliament a decision to dismiss the Minister of Social Policy Natalia Korolevska and the Minister of Culture Leonid Novokhatko.

 On 27 February 2014 Ukraine's parliament approved a resolution to dismiss the government.
 They immediately followed it by the appointment of the new cabinet members of the Yatsenyuk government.